Posted December 11th, 2015 at 9:58 am by Dan Musick

 Most residential, commercial and industrial sectional garage doors use standard lift tracking and standard torsion hardware.
 Therefore, determining how to wind a torsion spring may depend on many factors.

 The door rises vertically a short distance and then moves horizontally in the tracks.

 These doors use flat cable drums.

-Vertical lift doors are normally found in commercial and industrial applications, such as on loading docks.
+You can find vertical lift doors normally in commercial and industrial applications, such as on loading docks.
 These doors rise vertically the entire travel of the door.